 On Lawn weed control

-Fertilization is also applied five times per season, using different blends throughout the season to promote a healthy lush lawn.
-All of our fertilizers are blended specifically for the time of year they are applied and the Colorado climate.
+Fertilization is also applied six times per season, using different blends throughout the season to promote a healthy lush lawn.
+All of our fertilizers are organic hybrid blends and are blended specifically for the time of year they are applied and the Colorado climate.

 Liquid Aeration is designed to break up and loosen topsoil and encourage deeper rooting to drive more oxygen into the topsoil profile.